Skip to Content

 • Manslaughter.
 There are two manslaughter charges in Minnesota: First-Degree Manslaughter, which involves intentional killings under circumstances that reduce the defendant’s culpability, such as heat of passion or self-defense, and Second-Degree Manslaughter, which generally involves reckless conduct leading to another person’s death.
 We build defenses based on the circumstances surrounding the act, work to demonstrate a lack of intent or recklessness, and explore options for lesser charges and penalties.

 • Homicide.
 As the most serious violent crime, murder charges demand an immediate defense.
-In Minnesota, these charges may include First-Degree Murder (which involves premediated killings or those committed during certain felonies), Second-Degree Murder (which applies when a killing is intentional but not premeditated, or when it occurs during the commission of a felony), and Third-Degree Murder (which involves actions that show a reckless disregard for human life, resulting in death).
+In Minnesota, these charges may include First-Degree Murder (which involves premeditated killings or those committed during certain felonies), Second-Degree Murder (which applies when a killing is intentional but not premeditated, or when it occurs during the commission of a felony), and Third-Degree Murder (which involves actions that show a reckless disregard for human life, resulting in death).

 • Violent Juvenile Crimes.
 The stakes are high when minors are accused of violent crimes, especially if the case is moved to adult court.
-Our firm makes it a priority to keep cases in juvenile court, where the focus remains on on rehabilitation and protecting young folks’ futures.
+Our firm makes it a priority to keep cases in juvenile court, where the focus remains on rehabilitation and protecting young folks’ futures.

 Violent Crime Penalties in Minnesota